the fresh films actors

 BIO

-Hailed as the heir to Richard Burton early on in his career, not least because of their similarities in diction, Welshman Anthony Hopkins started out as a committed stage actor and kept devoting his time to theatre work as he got into a series of supporting roles in film during the early 70s.
-As the 80s approached, he got more and more prominent roles, such as Magic (1978) and The Elephant Man (1980).
-However, appearing mostly in British films and rarely in high-profile films, Hopkins eluded stardom until his incomparable turn as Hannibal Lecter in The Silence of the Lambs (1991) - a film that arguably changed his career around.
-Hopkins chose to be prolific during the rest of the 90s, but he chose largely challenging roles, like in The Remains of the Day, Shadowlands and Surviving Picasso.
-In 2001, he reprised his signature role in the impressive sequel Hannibal, and repeated the feat a year later with Red Dragon.
-Approaching 70, Hopkins still remains one of the most prolific performers in the business.
-His speaking voice, imposing figure and fiery talents has given him a reputation as one of the finest of our time.
-He made his directorial debut in 1996 with August, and in 2007 made his second film, Slipstream (2007).
+Hailed early in his career as the heir to Richard Burton, not least because of their similarities in diction, Welshman Anthony Hopkins started out as a committed stage actor and continued to devote much of his time to theatre work when he began appearing in a series of supporting roles in film during the early 70s.
+As the 80s approached, he landed more prominent roles, such as in Magic (1978) and The Elephant Man (1980).
+However, appearing mainly in British films and rarely in high-profile projects, Hopkins eluded stardom until his incomparable turn as Hannibal Lecter in The Silence of the Lambs (1991) – a film that arguably turned his career around.
+He remained prolific throughout the 90s, largely choosing challenging roles, such as in The Remains of the Day, Shadowlands, and Surviving Picasso.
+In 2001, he reprised his signature role in the impressive sequel Hannibal, and then repeated the feat a year later with Red Dragon.
+In his twilight years, Hopkins remained one of the most prolific performers in the business.
+His distinctive speaking voice, imposing figure, and fiery talent have earned him a reputation as one of the finest of our time.
+He made his directorial debut in 1996 with August, and in 2007, he released his second film, Slipstream.

 AWARDS